-In recent years a decline in ceramics education has been witness in the UK and the ceramic community is now facing a major crisis as the skills gap continues to grow.
+In recent years a decline in ceramics education has been witnessed in the UK and the ceramic community is now facing a major crisis as the skills gap continues to grow.
 Adopt-a-Potter took action against this with the development of the Clay College initiative which is aimed at offering a skills-based, full-time ceramics course taught by potters who make a living through ceramics.
-They are proposing that from September 2017, a two-year full-time course will be run for 14 students, with each year consisting of three 15-week terms.
+The college is now in its 5th year and will be welcoming their 3rd intake of students in September 2022.

-The emphasis will be on core skills and the use of materials.
-Students will be taught all aspects of design, throwing, glazing, kiln building and firing, alongside traditional hand building and decoration techniques.
-This will be augmented by modules focusing on business and marketing which will offer students the opportunity to become self-sufficient, developing their own business model to suit their work and sufficiently skilled to join a work force in a production pottery.
+The emphasis is on core skills and the use of materials.
+Students are taught all aspects of design, throwing, glazing, kiln building and firing, alongside traditional hand building and decoration techniques.
+This is augmented by modules focusing on business and marketing which offers students the opportunity to become self-sufficient, develop their own business model to suit their work and be sufficiently skilled to join a workforce in production pottery.

-As a UK registered charity the Clay College is reliant on donations and grants to ensure the college is a success and currently needs to raise over £200,000 (£130,000 of which has already been secured).
+As a UK registered charity the Clay College is reliant on donations and grants to ensure the college can continue its mission.
 For further information on the Clay College and how you can support a great initiative pop along to the Adopt-a-Potter individual marquee (outside the Hans Coper Maquee) or visit www.claycollegestoke.co.uk

 For further details on Adopt a Potter visit www.adoptapotter.org.uk